dyga01/lunchbox-ml/DEVELOPMENT.md

 ## TODO LIST

-- how can i integrate mojo project with this cli tool -- > utilize subprocess to run the mojo command

 if inputted model file, i must be able to run the model: flag this stuff!!

-- with just normal python
+- default with just normal python
 - with mojo
-- other config
+- other config available?

+how can i integrate mojo to automatically run `lunchbox train --model ./test_models/gru_model.py --output --benchmark --optimize mojo` whenever i run this command. it should automatically run the main.mojo file by starting the magic shell 'magic shell' and running the command 'mojo run main.mojo'